ana-lazarova/copyrightexceptions.eu/content/implementations/MT/dsm8.md

 - the exception only applies to types of works or other subject-matter for which no sufficiently representative collective management organisation exists
 - the rightholder may, at any time, easily and effectively, exclude their works or other subject-matter from the application of the exception
 - 3-step test (the exception is only applicable in particular cases which do not conflict with a normal exploitation of the work or other subject-matter and do not unreasonably prejudice the legitimate interests of the rightholder)
-remarks: "The exception appears not to apply to other related rights, apart from press publishers’ rights and sui generis database rights."
+remarks: "The exception appears not to apply to other related rights, apart from press publishers’ rights and sui generis database rights.
+It also does not appear to extend to acts of reproduction."
 link: https://legislation.mt/eli/sl/415.8/eng
 ---